mlswg/mls-architecture/draft-ietf-mls-architecture.md

 on behalf of the group.

-While the Application messages will always be encrypted, having the handshake messages in plaintext has inconveniences in terms of privacy as someone could collect the signatures on the handshake messages and use them for tracking.
+While the Application messages will always be encrypted, having the handshake messages in plaintext has privacy consequences as someone could collect the signatures on the handshake messages and use them for tracking.

 > **RECOMMENDATION:** Prefer using encrypted group operation messages to avoid